 I currently use a MacBook Air for my business.

 A high-quality computer is totally worth the cost, but if you're starting out blogging and already have a computer, don't bother buying a brand (and expensive) computer.

 Work with what you currently have and once you start making more money in your business, than you can get a new computer.

-After a couple years of blogging, I spilled liquid all over my brand new MacBook Air.
+After a couple of years of blogging, I spilled liquid all over my brand new MacBook Air.